 For your protection, please don’t send e-mail to us that contains your protected health information.
-We cannot guarantee the security of these emails before they reach us, in contrast to the security precautions in place when you send us personal information through an online form on this website.
+We cannot guarantee the security of these emails before they reach us, in contrast to the security precautions in place when you send us personal information through an online form using our Digital Tools.
 If you’re a member, we suggest you use the EDH portal Inbox to send secure messages and receive secure messages from us.

 In addition, EDH’s information security program protects our information and the supporting infrastructure against unauthorized use, disclosure, modification, damage, and loss.
 EDH’s information security program promotes a culture that understands and respects the value of protecting information while following legal, regulatory, and accreditation requirements and standards that govern online security.

 Research, planning, and implementation of technologies, tools, and training programs are used to secure our critical electronic information.

 Once someone else has your personal information or PHI, that information is no longer in your control.
 It can be reused, sold, lost, stolen, or misused.
 Protecting your personal information online is a good and necessary action to take.
 One of the most obvious reasons would be to prevent identity theft.
 A good rule of thumb is to always ask yourself this question when it comes to your personal information: Can this information be used to reset the password for my online bank account or some other sensitive online account?
 If so, then you shouldn’t share that kind of information online or anywhere else for that matter.

 Here are some simple actions to protect your personal information online:

 - Weigh the benefit against the risk – is what you are getting out of this transaction worth the exposure of your data?